hrap1919/qbc/README.md

 Usage: qblistadd ( -u 'URL'| -f FILE)  [ARG_1=VALUE_1] [ARG_2=VALUE_2] ...

+If FILE='-' then the content of a torrent file will be read from stdin

 The available ARGs are listed in WebUI API https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)#add-new-torrent

 #### 10. qblistremove

+Remove the selected torrent.

 Usage: qblistremove [-d] INDEX

+The correct INDEX from qblist must be specifies.
+Option "-d" removes also the downloaded data Delete the selected torrent.

 #### 11. qblistselect